cnchenpu/sys-net-admin/cgroup.md

 - **cpuset** - assigns individual CPUs and memory nodes to tasks in a cgroup.
 - **cpu** - uses the CPU scheduler to provide cgroup tasks access to the CPU.
-- **cpuset** - creates automatic reports on CPU resources used by tasks in a cgroup.
+- **cpuacct** - creates automatic reports on CPU resources used by tasks in a cgroup.
 - **memory** - sets limits on memory use by tasks in a cgroup.
 - **devices** - allows or denies access to devices for tasks in a cgroup.
 - **freezer** - suspends or resumes tasks in a cgroup.